sidney-eliot/3d-artists-handbook/content/preparations-for-baking-and-texturing.md

 The name indicates the low and high match, however it doesn't indicate what is put on the same atlas, that depends on what was exported together in the same file.
 Numbers can be added to match more highs with a low.
 Use batch renamer to rename objects.
 - Needs to end with ```..._low``` or can also be ```..._low_...``` (Marmoset)
 - Not case-sensitive
-- 1/01/001 all works as long as it's consistent
+- 1/01/001 all works as long as its consistent
 - Adding no number is fine if there's only one low/ high

 ```